| Not that it mattered. Since it was first offered

 of his plays were done last year alone--none of it justifies shaking up

+the Kelly routine.
 "Writing is an obsession and a compulsion," he admits.
 "I feel secure

 and comfortable when I'm writing and perhaps less so when I'm not."
+Kelly can trace these feelings back at least forty years.
+Growing up

 outside Boston, he remembers being interested in "movies, adventure and